 When Mother’s Day Hurts

 And I thought of all those invisible mothers, women who long to be called mother, but for whom the dream never materialises.
 For so many of us it’s a day of unspoken pain.
-I’ve walked the hard road of infertility and lost five pregnancies and I know there isn’t another day so packed with sadness and emptiness for a woman trying to conceive or dealing with pregnancy loss, than this day set aside to celebrate motherhood.
-My friend Justine uses the words “soul scars” to describe the pain of infertility, “but these forever scars are invisible to the outside world, and many times are completely misunderstood, invalidated, minimized and sometimes even ignored”.
+I’ve walked the hard road of infertility and I know there isn’t another day so packed with sadness and emptiness for a woman trying to conceive or dealing with pregnancy loss, than this day set aside to celebrate motherhood.
+My friend Justine uses the words “soul scars” to describe the pain of infertility, “but these forever scars are invisible to the outside world” she says, “and many times are completely misunderstood, invalidated, minimized and sometimes even ignored”.

 In an open letter to pastors, blogger Amy Young shared the following story about a Mother’s Day experience at her church.
 “A pastor asked all mothers to stand.
 On my immediate right, my mother stood and on my immediate left, a dear friend stood.
 I, a woman in her late 30s, sat.
 I don’t know how others saw me, but I felt dehumanized, gutted as a woman.
 Real women stood, empty shells sat.
 I do not normally feel this way.
 I do not like feeling this way.
 I want no woman to ever feel this way in church again”.